 Our courses, which are being offered through our University System of Georgia and Technical College System of Georgia partners, will provide students with extensive hands-on experience.
 Students will have an opportunity to network, build resumes and learn to market themselves in order to become integrated into the film industry as entry-level workers.
 The GFA Program will not only give you professional training in the film production crafts but an opportunity to earn credits towards your AA, AAS or BA degree!

 The Georgia Film Academy is a collaborative effort of the University System of Georgia and Technical College System of Georgia supporting workforce needs of the film and digital entertainment industries.
 The academy will certify workforce ready employees in needed areas, connect students and prospective employees with employers, and offer a unique capstone experience for top students that will provide them a path to employment in Georgia.

 - Jeff Stepakoff - Executive Director

 - Greg O’Bradovich - Director of Strategic Partnerships and Special Projects

 - Kate McArdle - Director of Film Workforce Development and Capstone Projects

-- Barton Bond - Director of Instructor Management
+- Barton Bond - Director for Course & Curriculum Programs

 - Scott Votaw - Director of Production